X Factor result 'too close to call'

 He said: "It's my first year when we're going into the final and we don't really know who the favourite is."

-One act will be kicked off the show tomorrow, leaving the final two to fight it out on Sunday, but all three acts have already recorded a version of the same song, widely expected to be a cover of Damian Rice's Cannonball, due to be released by the winner in time for Christmas.
+One act will be kicked off the show on Saturday, leaving the final two to fight it out on Sunday, but all three acts have already recorded a version of the same song, widely expected to be a cover of Damian Rice's Cannonball, due to be released by the winner in time for Christmas.

 This year's X Factor has seen falling ratings and a series of scandals including rumoured rows between judges Kelly Rowland and Tulisa Contostavlos and wannabe pop star Frankie Cocozza's reported drug use which saw him booted off the show.